1987–1989 JVP insurrection

-The 1987–1989 JVP insurrection, also known as the 1988–1989 revolt or the JVP troubles, was an armed revolt in Sri Lanka, led by the Marxist–Leninist Janatha Vimukthi Peramuna, against the Government of Sri Lanka.
+The 1987–1989 JVP insurrection, also known as the 1988–1989 revolt, was an armed revolt in Sri Lanka led by the Marxist–Leninist Janatha Vimukthi Peramuna (JVP) against the Government of Sri Lanka, then led by the right-wing United National Party (UNP).
 The insurrection, like the previous one in 1971, was unsuccessful.
 The main phase of the insurrection was a low-intensity conflict that lasted from April 1987 to December 1989.
 (Note: The first attacks took place in 1986 but many historians consider this to be the prelude to an open insurrection.)
-The insurgents led by the JVP resorted to subversion, assassinations, raids, and attacks on military and civilian targets while the Sri Lankan government reacted through counter-insurgency operations to suppress the revolt.
+The insurgents led by the JVP resorted to subversion, assassinations, raids, and attacks on military and civilian targets while the Sri Lankan government reacted through counter-insurgency operations to suppress the revolt using army and paramilitary groups who were allegedly backed by UNP government.

 Guerrilla forces of the insurrection were led by the military branch of the JVP, the Deshapremi Janatha Viyaparaya (DJV).
 The insurgency reached its peak in 1988 and impacted all Sri Lankan civilians, including those without any political stake in the situation.
 Attacks on civilians by pro-government guerrillas began after the election of president Ranasinghe Premadasa.
-A period of government mass killings soon began following the ceasefire of the Sri Lankan Civil War and the expulsion of the Indian Peace Keeping Force, resulting in the death of many Sri Lankan civilians and multiple Indian expatriates.
+A period of mass killings by the government began soon after the ceasefire of the Sri Lankan civil war and the expulsion of the Indian Peace Keeping Force, resulting in the death of many Sri Lankan civilians and multiple Indian expatriates.